-Analysis | Trump’s Twitter rant suggests his coronavirus falsehoods will only get worse
+Analysis | Trump’s Twitter rant suggests that his coronavirus falsehoods will only get worse

 But the reports weren’t that Azar’s firing was imminent; they instead said that it was merely being considered and that plans were being drawn up for a replacement.

-Trump also claimed Sunday night the Democrats “were all against” his travel restrictions on China.
+Trump also claimed Sunday night that the Democrats “were all against” his travel restrictions on China.

-American citizens!
-We were long ahead of Dems, who were all against the BAN. https://t.co/SQOLi46tEf— Donald J. Trump (@realDonaldTrump) April 27, 2020

 As I’ve written, there is no evidence to support this claim.
 Democrats at the time complained about Trump’s other travel restrictions unrelated to the coronavirus, but I came up virtually empty when I searched for actual and direct Democratic criticism of the China restrictions.

-Finally, Trump sought to dispute New York Times reporting questioning his work habits when it comes to combating the coronavirus.
+Finally, Trump sought to dispute New York Times reporting that questioned his work habits when it comes to combating the coronavirus.

 Trump re-upped a claim from last week’s briefings, saying, “I … haven’t left the White House in many months (except to launch Hospital Ship Comfort) in order to take care of Trade Deals, Military Rebuilding etc.”